microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.8.md

 ## Improved control over mapped type modifiers

-Mapped types support adding a `readonly` or `?` modifier to a mapped property, but they did not provide support the ability to _remove_ modifiers.
+Mapped types support adding a `readonly` or `?` modifier to a mapped property, but they did not provide support for the ability to _remove_ modifiers.
 This matters in [_homomorphic mapped types_](https://github.com/Microsoft/TypeScript/pull/12563) which by default preserve the modifiers of the underlying type.

 TypeScript 2.8 adds the ability for a mapped type to either add or remove a particular modifier.